Updated 17 January 2023 and 15 May 2023.

 Our members felt that the ambition ICSs will demonstrate in these strategies must also recognise the reality and the pressures health and care organisations are currently facing.
 The rising cost of living is continuing and will continue to have a profound impact on people’s physical and mental health, exacerbating health inequalities and increasing demand for services.
 Measures to address these challenges do not rest solely with the health and care system.

-We look forward to working with members as they take forward their integrated care strategies over the coming months.
+We look forward to working with members as they take forward their integrated care strategies and joint forward plans over the coming months.
 We will continue to relay leaders’ views, challenges and experiences to help inform the review in summer 2023 into integrated care strategy guidance.
 Our partnership with the Local Government Association to deliver a forum for ICP chairs to connect and address some of these challenges is just one way in which we are working directly on these issues.

 Key actions for members